Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Properties of the structure lattice

+Let $M$ be a compact subgroup of $S$ relatively open for the $\mathcal T_{(\alpha)}$-topology, and such that $M \le L$.
+Then $S = \lla M \rra$, since $S$ is topologically simple.
+Moreover, since $M$ is relatively $\mathcal T_{(\alpha)}$-open, it follows that the topologies $\mathcal T_{(\alpha)}$ and $\mathcal T_{(\beta)}$ coincide on $S$, where $\beta = [M]$.
+Since the conjugation action of $G$ respects the topology of $D$, and hence also the topology of its closed subgroup $S$, we see that $M$ is commensurated in $G$.
+By Lemma~\ref{profcomm}, by replacing $M$ with a finite index open subgroup of $M$, we may ensure that $M$ is locally normal in $G$.
+Finally, we conclude from Lemma~\ref{lem:CptGenNC} that $S$ is compactly generated.
+Thus $S$ is in $\sclass$. \end{proof}

-We also note the following result, which is a special case of far-reaching results due to Nikolov--Segal \cite{NS}; its proof relies on the classification of the finite simple groups.
+Suppose that there is a compact open subgroup $U$ of $G$ that is topologically finitely generated.
+In this case, we can use a special case of far-reaching results due to N.~Nikolov and D.~Segal~\cite{NS} (the proof of which relies on the classification of the finite simple groups) to restrict the structure of dense normal subgroups of $G$, and hence that of commensurated compact locally normal subgroups.

-\begin{thm}[Nikolov--Segal] Let $P$ be a finitely generated profinite group having finitely many isomorphism types of composition factors.
-Then any dense normal subgroup of $P$ contains the derived group $[P, P]$, which is closed in $P$. \end{thm} \begin{proof} Following \cite{NS}, we denote by $P_0$ the intersection of all open normal subgroups $T$ of $P$ such that $P/T$ is almost-simple.
-The hypothesis that $P$ is finitely generated with finitely many types of composition factors implies that $P_0$ is open in $P$.
+\begin{thm}[Nikolov--Segal\footnote{We attribute this result to Nikolov--Segal as it is easily derived from the results in \cite{NS}, although not explicitly stated there in this form; we include such a derivation for clarity.}] Let $P$ be a topologically finitely generated profinite group having finitely many isomorphism types of composition factors.
+Then any dense normal subgroup of $P$ contains the derived group $[P, P]$, which is closed in $P$. \end{thm} \begin{proof} Following \cite{NS}, we denote by $P_0$ the intersection of all open normal subgroups $T$ of $P$ such that there is a non-abelian finite simple group $S$ for which $P/T$ is isomorphic to some subgroup of $\mathrm{Aut}(S)$ containing $\mathrm{Inn}(S)$.
+The hypothesis that $P$ has finitely many types of composition factors then imposes a bound on $|P:T|$ for such open subgroups $T$.
+We recall (\cite[Proposition~2.5.1]{RZ}) that a topologically finitely generated profinite group has only finitely many open subgroups of a given index; thus $P_0$ is open in $P$.